ClintMulligan/subset-sum-finder/README.md

 The Code is not optimised and is for testing the concept of Too Big-Too Small technique.
 A technique that should be faster than other branch-bounding techniques, naive brute force and the commonly used greedy algorithms or dynamic programming.

-Warning: The technique will be refactored eventually.
-It presents false negatives at input arrays of 45+ with subsets that have 2 subsets that equal the target number and 1 subset of negative target number.
-Works for small array inputs but around 40 begins to appear. example may look like [7,4,2,5,8,-8,-1,-4]
+WARNING: The technique will be refactored eventually.
+It presents false negatives at input arrays of 45+.
+The subsets that have 2 target number sets and a negative target number set get skipped.
+Works for small array inputs but around 40 begins to appear.
+I plan to change its javascript implementation.
+But i think the technique even by hand has some exploration value.